easychen/autoplay-web-specification/README.md

-# specification of autoplay web

 [简体中文](README.cn.md)

 # Browser Recording Tool and Self-Playing Web Page Specification

-- Specification No. BROWSER-REC
+- Specification BROWSER-REC / BRREC for short
-- Specification number BROWSER-REC-AUTO-WEB
+- Specification BROWSER-REC-SELF-PLAYING-WEB / BRSPW for short

 ## What is a browser recording tool